When Is the Best Time to Sell a House in Washington State?

 When is the best time to sell a house in Washington?

-In a state that sees all four seasons, there is a definite slowing in home sales through the fall.
+In a state that sees all four seasons, home sales inevitably slow down in the fall.
 This is reflected by much of the data throughout the state and backed by the professional experience of HomeLight network agent Matthew Harber, managing broker of The Harber Home Group with Keller Williams Realty Tacoma.

 November “always seems like the slowest month of the year,” he observes, pointing to weather changes.
-“There’s a lot more rain; it’s darker,” Harber notes and adds that the Thanksgiving holiday is traditionally a “dead week” in the local housing market.
+“There’s a lot more rain, [and] it’s darker,” Harber notes and adds that the Thanksgiving holiday is traditionally a “dead week” in the local housing market.

 Homes don’t close quickly in Washington at this time of year, as the data illustrate.
 Inventory moves at higher prices and higher speeds during warmer months.

-Let’s take a look at the data from larger cities and smaller ones across the state.
+Let’s examine the data from larger and smaller cities across the state.
 Whether you are looking to sell your home fast or for a higher-than-average price, the statistics can be a good starting point when considering how (and when) to price your Washington State property.

 5 large cities in Washington